A simple to construct workbench you can make in a few hours for less than $100.

 This is a good time to make sure things are square, if they're not you may still be able to skew them back into place without a ton of trouble.
 Need help with square?
 Read How To Square Up Framed Boxes.

-Use your speed square again to easily mark the center lines where each of the support pieces will go.
+Use your speed square (affiliate link) again to easily mark the center lines where each of the support pieces will go.
 One in the center, and then split the distance on either side of the middle support for the remaining two pieces.
 Glue and screw.